Seolhun/localize-components/README.md

 ## Why

-As a front-end developer, I found it very difficult to create a UI that considers various variables.
-In particular, controlling all of the inconsistent styles and undefined variables has exhausted me.
+As a front-end developer, I found it very difficult to create a UI that considers various variables, inconsistent styles.
+Sometimes,, unexpectable component design made exhausts me.

-With this experience in the background, I created localize-component.
+With this experience in the background, I created `localize-component`.
-The advantage of localize-component is that you can perform new styling by overriding the current UI style based on the defined value of the theme through props called localize.
-In other words, you can experience the localized UI based on the current theme.
+The advantage of localize-component is that you can make new style UI by overriding `localize` props.
+But, All colors come from theme context.
+So localize UI is changed by key and value of theme.

+If you use this, can customize and experience UI extensively by chaning theme you want.

 ## Goal